c5f/irodstools/irods_fs/README.txt

 Dependencies
 ------------
 PRODS library from RENCI.
-Installed in sites/all/libraries.

 Requirements
 ------------
 You will need in your PHP settings:
 * set `allow_url_fopen` to `on`
 * fopen wrappers must be enabled
+* PHP's curl extension must be installed.

 Drupal Settings
 ---------------